Warren-Blackwood Regional Water Supply Scheme

 The Warren-Blackwood Regional Water Supply Scheme (the scheme) supplies the towns of Manjimup, Bridgetown, Nannup, Greenbushes, Boyup Brook, Balingup, Mullalyup, Kirup, and Hester.

-As climate change continues to impact the yield of surface water due to increasing evaporation and decreased rainfall, we need to plan to ensure local communities can continue to have access to secure drinking water supplies for generations to come.
+As climate change continues to impact the yield of surface water, we must plan to ensure local communities can continue to have access to secure drinking water supplies for generations to come.

 Warren-Blackwood Regional Water Supply Scheme